 A webinar series coming this September.
 Every Wednesday at 6pm, join ACWW in looking at some of the bounty and bane of Ashtabula County.
 Each presentation will last about 20-30 minutes and there will be time for questions and answers afterward.
 Join other community members in educating and empowering ourselves to envision a brighter future for Ashtabula County.

-September 16, 2020: Fresh air in Ashtabula County – a recording of Dr. Gonzalez of UCLA as he explains particulate matter and how it affects health.
+Fresh air in Ashtabula County – Join Dr. Gonzalez of UCLA as he explains particulate matter and how it affects health.
 In relationship to the Petmin pig iron plant, how will the tons of nitrogen oxide, particulate matter 2.5 and 10, carbon monoxide, VOCs (volatile organic compounds) make their way into the lungs and compromise residents with cardiovascular and respiratory diseases and how it might affect both young people, adults and elders.

 Download ACWW poster for Water Watch Wednesdays here